hrbrmstr/burrp/README.md

 Eventually the `request` and `response` objects will be turned into `httr` compatible objects and there will be and an `as_har()` function to turn the entire structure into a `HARtools` object.

+To use this package you either need to have Burp proxy export files handy, use the built-in example data file or [download Burp](https://portswigger.net/burp/) and capture some web traffic and export the data.

 The following functions are implemented:

 -   `read_burp` Read in a Burp proxy XML export file